boltops-tools/lono-docs/_docs/layering/friendly-names.md

 end
 ```

 This maps the `111111111111` account to a friendly name `dev-account`.
-So when you build or deploy it'll use the friendly name.
+When you build or deploy, it'll use the friendly name.
 Example:

     $ ls config/blueprints/demo/params/dev-account
-    base.txt
+    base.env
     $ lono build demo

 Without the mapping, the paths would look like so: